 Beyond that, you can watch for discounts on their website.
 They have mystery boxes every now and then, which can save you a lot of money if you can grab one.
-You can always use our discount code CLARKS10 for 10% off and free shipping on materials and supplies (and this can be combined with other deals!)
+You can always use our discount code CLARKS10 for 10% off and free shipping on materials and supplies on orders of $50 or more. (and this can be combined with other deals!)

 And if you are looking for some inexpensive project ideas, be sure to check out this post – 80+ Dollar Tree Cricut Projects.

 Do I need a printer?
 What printer should I use?